ecomfe/grapher.js/doc/src/md/doc.md

     color: ['red', 'green'],

     // U, V Sequence of parametric equation
-    // If parametric is true
+    // Used if parametric is true
     parameters: {
         u: new Sequence(0, 1, 0.05),
         v: new Sequence(0, 1, 0.05)